 Explore the “why” behind each area.
 Be sure to consider the needs of both your employees and your business, in addition to any legal requirements.

-- Pay schedule: Will you pay weekly, biweekly, or semimonthly?
+- Pay period: Will you pay weekly, biweekly, or semimonthly?

 - Types of employees (not contractors): Full time vs part time?
 Exempt vs nonexempt?